store2be/store2be.github.io/_posts/2019-01-30-year-of-the-dog.md

 ## An unexpected journey - GraphQL in our apps

-In day to day frontend work however, architectural issues were still making our lives hard:
+Despite the numerous changes to the frontend workflow, architectural issues were still making our lives difficult.

 1. Our RESTful API structure had not evolved much: most of our endpoints were mapping directly to database tables, with little additional logic.
 With more